Gennady Golovkin: Boxing awards

-President of the Olympic Committee
+Honors

+In April 2025, Golovkin was awarded an honorary doctorate from KIMEP University in recognition of his outstanding contribution to enhancing the international reputation of Kazakhstan.

+Boxing presidencies

-On February 26, 2024, Golovkin was appointed President of the National Olympic Committee of the Republic of Kazakhstan.
+On 26 February 2024, Golovkin was appointed President of the National Olympic Committee of the Republic of Kazakhstan.
 In September 2024, he was appointed chair of the World Boxing Olympic Commission.
+As the only candidate listed on the final ballot, Golovkin was named President of World Boxing in November 2025.

 Golovkin played a key role in saving boxing at the LA 2028 Olympics.